 What is your favorite genre?

 I love to read and really don’t have one favorite I’d single out.
 But I will say that all my own stories, especially the romantic comedies and the erotic romances, have something in common, and that is the element of humor.
-It may not be as pronounced in some of my stories, for instance—Open Season, Deal Breaker, or The Midnight Effect, but if you look closely, you’ll find it hidden even in my darker tales.
+It may not be as pronounced in some of my stories, for instance—The Midnight Effect, but if you look closely, you’ll find it hidden even in my darker tales.

 Which character would you most want to revisit in a sequel?